EMLA cream for local anaesthesia

 - Take off the dressing and wipe off any cream with a tissue.
 The cream may have all soaked into the skin.

-Do not apply the cream to skin that has a rash or eczema or is sore, bleeding or has a scab.
+Do not apply the gel to skin that has a rash or eczema or is sore, bleeding or has a scab.

 The cream must not be applied to the eyes, ears, nose, inside the mouth or near the back passage (anus) or genitals.